fgadaleta/datascienceathome/_posts/2015-10-05-what-data-analytics-pipelines-should-have.md

 tags: [analytics, bigdata, data, engineering, feature, pipeline, visualization]
 comments: true
 type: post
+summary: "Big data analytics not only means crunching algorithms over high dimensional data for weeks.
+It also means preparing the data to get processes with more or less standard tools."
 ---

 Big data analytics not only means crunching algorithms over high dimensional